-Housing completion data is recorded quarterly and the baseline date for reporting of this housing land audit is the 1st of January 2018 up to the 31st December 2018.
+Housing completion data is recorded quarterly and the baseline date for reporting of this housing land audit is the 1st of January 2020 up to the 31st December 2020.
 Monitoring by calendar year was chosen as the Local Development Plan was adopted in December 2016, therefore allowing yearly reporting periods by calendar year.
-The monitoring statement will also report on a yearly basis and we have reported on a calendar year basis during previous years so more recent data is consistent with our historical data.
+Also, we have reported on a calendar year basis during previous years so more recent data is consistent with our historical data.

 The main steps for preparing the housing land audit are: